temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 </Tabs>

-### Set TLS configuration
+### Set mTLS configuration

-When connecting to the Temporal Cloud with TLS, you must provide the following configuration details:
+When connecting to the Temporal Cloud with mTLS, you must provide the following configuration details:

 - Client certificate for mTLS
 - Client private key for mTLS